cryptopunkscc/portal/doc/overview.md

 * `astrald` - A default implementation of Astral network that runs connectivity node on the local machine providing apphost communication interface on tcp or unix sockets.
 It's a core dependency for portal.
-* `portal-installer` - A bundle containing required executables and capable to install them in the user's environment.
+* `install-portal-to-astral` - A bundle containing required executables and capable to install them in the user's environment.
 * `portal` - A default commandline interface for starting and communicating with `portal-app`.
 * `portal-app` - A core service responsible for managing application runners.
 * `portal-app-wails` - A HTML webkit runner for desktops driven by wails project.